acdlite/recompose/README.md

 import { compose, mapProps, withState } from 'recompose'
 ```

+## Who uses Recompose
+If your company or project uses Recompose, feel free to add it to [the official list of users](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose) by [editing](https://github.com/acdlite/recompose/wiki/Sites-Using-Recompose/_edit) the wiki page.

 ## Feedback wanted

 Project is still in the early stages.
 Please file an issue or submit a PR if you have suggestions!
 Or ping me (Andrew Clark) on [Twitter](https://twitter.com/acdlite).

 ## Getting Help